- Hop-on hop-off bus tour of San Antonio

 - Experience San Antonio’s highlights aboard an open-top, double-decker bus

-- Hop off at any of the 11 stops around the city to explore more on your own
+- Hop off at any of the 12 stops around the city

-- Visit HemisFair Park, the Tower of the Americas, the Alamo, San Fernando Cathedral, several market squares and more
+- Visit HemisFair Park, the Tower of the Americas, the Alamo, San Fernando Cathedral and more

-- Browse shops and galleries at the Rivercenter Mall along the River Walk
+- Browse shops and galleries at Rivercenter Mall along the River Walk

 - Choose from a 24- or 48-hour ticket and enjoy recorded commentary about the city